Overlay

 What are the benefits of a heat pump?

 • A more eco-friendly home.
-One of the reasons heat pumps are being installed in more homes is that they don’t rely on burning fossil fuels to create heat.
-Unlike traditional gas boilers.
-They do still require electricity to operate but using a green energy supplier, or even your own solar panels, to power the pump means that they present a cleaner way to generate heat for your home.
+Heat pumps don’t rely on burning fossil fuels to create heat unlike traditional gas boilers.
+They do still require electricity to operate but using a renewable energy supplier, or even your own solar panels, to power the pump means that they present a cleaner way to generate heat for your home.

 • Off grid energy.
-For homes that aren’t connected to a gas supply, a heat pump could be the solve the challenge of heat the property and providing hot water.
+For homes that aren’t connected to a gas supply a heat pump could provide an alternative heat source.
+They take their heat from below the ground using an underground series of pipes to absorb and release heat.

 • Comfort.
 Heat pumps can also cool your home.
 By working in reverse, they can move warm air outside, to make inside conditions more comfortable in summer.